Howard Lutnick: Tenure

 After Trump initiated a trade war with Canada and Mexico, Lutnick was involved in negotiations with foreign leaders.
 In an interview on Meet the Press in March 2025, Lutnick said there was "no chance" of a recession due to Trump's economic policies.
 According to Politico, he received internal criticism for the tariffs.
 Later that month, Lutnick said the tariffs would be "worth it" even if they lead to a recession.
 In an interview with the Toronto Star, Lutnick justified imposing tariffs on Canada, citing offshoring and fentanyl.
 That month, Lutnick encouraged Fox News viewers to purchase stock in Tesla, stating that Tesla stock "will never be this cheap again," which allegedly violated federal ethics rules due to his federal government position.
 In a podcast interview that month, he stated that only a "fraudster" would be concerned and complain about a missed Social Security check, so "the easiest way to find the fraudster is to stop payments and listen" for complaints.

 By April, Lutnick had instituted a policy at the National Oceanic and Atmospheric Administration that all contracts over $100,000 had to be personally approved by him.
 The policy caused a bottleneck and, by that month, contracts for maintenance and janitorial service at facilities, emergency alert translations, and web hosting had lapsed.
 Later that month, Lutnick publicly promoted "great jobs of the future" for the United States, "where you work in these [factory] plants for the rest of your life, and your kids work here, and your grandkids work here," as he gave the example of factory robot technician jobs.

+In August 2025, President Donald Trump directed Lutnick to elevate the Office of Space Commerce from the National Oceanic and Atmospheric Administration to the Office of the Secretary of Commerce.
+The executive order also directed the Commerce Department to develop a streamlined process for authorizing commercial space activities that were not clearly covered by existing regulatory frameworks.